 Insufficient Evidence for

-- Mental function.
-Early evidence suggests that peppermint slightly improves memory and performance on mental tasks, but does not improve attention and speed of completing tasks.
+- Memory and thinking skills (cognitive function).
+Early research shows that inhaling peppermint oil slightly improves memory and performance on mental tasks, but does not improve attention and speed of completing tasks.

 - Spasm in the esophagus.
-Early evidence shows that drinking water containing five drops of peppermint oil stops spasms in the esophagus.
+Early research shows that drinking water containing five drops of peppermint oil stops spasms in the esophagus.

 - Stress.
-Early research shows that peppermint aromatherapy can reduce stress.
+Early research shows that peppermint aromatherapy might reduce stress.

 - Morning sickness.